osg-htc/docs/docs/data/osdf/install-cache-container.md

   LogLocation: <LOG_FILE_PATH>
 ```

+!!! danger
     Note: the osdf-cache image does not come with log rotation; if you save logs to a file, you must
     set up logration yourself to avoid running the cache out of disk space.

 <!--